 No prenatal care / unassisted birth

 Contrary to popular belief/opinion, you CAN choose to have no provider for your pregnancy or delivery, and provide your own prenatal care based on self-education.
-If you have done your research, trust your body and the pregnancy/delivery process, and are aware of the risks involved, then this option could work for you.
+If you have done your research, trust your body and the pregnancy/delivery process, and have done your own risk/benefit analysis, then this option could work for you.

 What is your personal philosophy about birth?
 Is birth a means to an end?
 Or do you want to experience it as more than that?